 Intrauterine Devices (IUDs): Insertion, Benefits, Risks, and Latest Advances

 Intrauterine devices (IUDs) are one of the most reliable methods of hormonal contraception available today.
 With growing awareness about family planning and innovative hormonal contraceptives, IUDs have gained popularity for their efficacy, safety, and long-lasting effects.
-This blog comprehensively guides you through everything about IUDs, along with upcoming advancements.

-What are Intrauterine Devices (IUDs)?
+What are Intrauterine Devices?

 IUDs are compact plastic T-shaped contraceptive devices that are put inside the uterus to prevent pregnancy.
 These are the most commonly used types of long-acting reversible contraceptives (LARCs), which offer effective contraception with minimal maintenance.
 IUDs are significantly less likely to fail than other methods.
 After insertion, a woman doesn’t have to worry about birth control until it’s time to replace it, as an IUD can be effective for 3 to 12 years.

-What are Types of IUDs?
+s of IUDs?

-There are two types of IUDs:
+There are two types of IUD available in the intrauterine devices market:

 Hormonal IUD: Hormonal IUDs come in a T-shaped, plastic form, which releases the progestin hormone levonorgestrel, which helps prevent pregnancy.
 Hormonal IUDs last between 3 to 6 years, depending on the brand.
+Mirena, Liletta, Kyleena, and Skyla are four types of hormonal IUDs available in the U.S. Other countries have several other hormonal IUDs available.

 Copper IUD: Copper IUDs are made of copper and plastic, which don’t release any hormone; instead, they release a small amount of copper into the uterus, which prevents fertilization.
 Copper IUDs can last up to 10-12 years, depending on the brand.
+ParaGard is the only FDA-approved copper IUD available in the U.S. today.
+Other countries have several other copper IUDs available.

 IUD insertion can be performed at any time during the menstrual cycle in a healthcare provider’s office, provided the woman is not pregnant.
 However, the uterus position and the depth of the uterine cavity must be considered before insertion.
 Removal is also simple and can be done at any time.